Migli007/migli_data_professional_dashboard/README.md

-# Plant Co.
-Data Analysis
+# Data Professional Analysis

 ## Introduction

-The dashboard I developed provides a detailed and comprehensive analysis of the sales,quantity, and gross product of each country of Plan Corporation.
-The goal of this dashboard is to showcase the overall company’s performance standing across different regions.
-The dashboard highlights metrics such as year-to-date (YTD) and previous years (PYTD)  of sales, quantity of products, and gross product (GP) margins.
-By using this dashboard, analysts and stakeholders would gain a better understanding on the performance of the business and gain insights on areas where growth and improvement is needed.
+The data of this dashboard is based from a public survey which was conducted among professionals who are in the field of data science.
+The data presented explores various metrics such as their job position, average salaries, work locations, work/life balance, and job satisfaction.
+The objective of this dashboard is to identify key trends and challenges within the data industry.

 ## Tools Used